sam-goodwin/eventual/README.md

 - 🌀&nbsp; **Event-driven** - Asynchronous communication between services leads to more resilient and scalable systems.
 - 📈&nbsp; **Scalable** - Purely serverless, load-based pricing that scales to $0 and minimal operational complexity.
 - 🧩&nbsp; **Composable** - Combine building blocks to create scalable, serverless APIs and event-driven workflows.
-- 🌱&nbsp; **Evolvable** - Decoupled architecture makes it easy to add new services and evolve your system over time.
+- 🌱&nbsp; **Evolvable** - Loosely coupled architectures makes it easy to add new services and evolve your system over time.

 ## Quick Start